emmanuelJet/MultiSigEnterpriseVault/README.md

 ## Deployment Guide

-This section explains how to deploy the MultiSigEnterpriseVault contract to PulseChain Testnet v4.
+This section explains how to deploy the MultiSigEnterpriseVault contract to PulseChain Testnet v4 using GitHub Actions.

 ### Prerequisites